Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-dsar941/README.md

 ## Motivation

-This project would be useful for novice modellers to make epithelial models.
-We will develop the following features:
+This project would be useful to novice modellers in order to create epithelial models of interest.
+Some of the features have benn presented below:
-* Model discovery - users will search models of interest and the tool will render some useful information of the models from the Physiome Model Repository such as species, gene, protein.
+* Model discovery - users will search models of interest and the tool will discover and explore those models from the biological annotation of the CellML models from the Physiome Model Repository (PMR) with some useful information such as species, gene, protein names.
+This helps users to explore and choose models from a wide range of options.
-* Load models - list of selected models.
-This also has visualization feature to compare between cellml models.
-Also, users would be able to view annotated content from cellml such as abstract of the paper, author names.
+* Load models - selected models from the discovery step have been loaded here.
+This includes a visualization feature in order to graphically compare between cellml models.
+In addition, users would be able to view annotated content of the models such as abstract of the paper, author names, location of the model from multiple reference ontologies.
-* Epithelial Platform - interactive epithelial platform where users would be able to drag and drop transporters, channels across different membranes.
+* Epithelial Platform - this final step will visualize the selected models and will semantically place them in appropriate membranes and compartments.
+For example, if a user loads a model annotated with J_NHE3_Na vaiable as "flux of sodium from luminal to cytosol through apical membrane", then that variable will be placed on the apical membrane with an arrow direction from the allocated lumen to cytosol space.
+In addition, users would be able to drag and drop models across different membranes.

+Long term goal of this project is to find diseases from the discovered models by linking Bioinformatics using Semantic Web Technologies.

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.